MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSessionConfiguration.md

 This example shows how to run a Get-PSSessionConfiguration command on a remote computer.
 The command requires that CredSSP delegation be enabled in the client settings on the local computer and in the service settings on the remote computer.

-To run the commands in this example, you must be a member of the Administrators group on the local computer and the remote computer and you must start Windows PowerShell with the "Run as administrator" option.
+To run the commands in this example, you must be a member of the Administrators group on the local computer and the remote computer and you must start Windows PowerShell by using the Run as administrator option.

-### -------------------------- EXAMPLE 8 --------------------------
+### Example 8: Get the resource URI of a session configuration
 ```
 PS C:\>(Get-PSSessionConfiguration -Name CustomShell).resourceURI
 http://schemas.microsoft.com/powershell/microsoft.CustomShell
 ```

-This command uses the Get-PSSessionConfiguration cmdlet to get the resource URI of a session configuration.
+This command uses the Get-PSSessionConfiguration cmdlet to get the resource Uniform Resource Identifier (URI) of a session configuration.

-This command is useful when setting the value of the $PSSessionConfigurationName preference variable, which takes a resource URI.
+This command is useful when you set the value of the $PSSessionConfigurationName preference variable, which takes a resource URI.

 The $PSSessionConfiguationName variable specifies the default configuration that is used when you create a session.
 This variable is set on the local computer, but it specifies a configuration on the remote computer.